- Products & Solutions

-Understanding and navigating industry standards means understanding the roles of sterile compressed air and culinary steam in the industry and your facility.
+Understanding and navigating industry standards means understanding the roles of compressed air and culinary steam in the industry and your facility.

-Unfiltered compressed air contains particulates, oil and water aerosols, and bacteria.
+Unfiltered compressed air contains particulates, oil and water aerosols, and bio-burden.
 These undesirable contaminants must be removed from the manufacturing process in order to ensure product safety and consistency.
 So, what can be done to filter compressed air?

-Years of engineering and testing have shown that a three-stage filtration system is ideal for producing sterile compressed air on demand at the various points-of-use.
-The three-stage system is able to provide the sterile-level removal efficiencies required in the industry while minimizing the change out frequency of the more expensive sterile filter.
+Years of engineering and testing have shown that a three-stage filtration system is ideal for producing high-purity compressed air on demand at the various points-of-use.
+The three-stage system is able to provide the removal efficiencies required in the industry while minimizing the change out frequency of the more expensive sterile filter.
 (See Illustration A.)

 Filter #1 should be composed of relatively open or “loose” media.
 This configuration allows for the removal of large amounts of water and rust that typically contaminates the lines after refrigerated drying equipment.
 The open media prevents the filter from becoming blocked too quickly.
 Higher-end filters will use a binderfree fibrous media that is both hydrophobic and oleophobic.
 This allows the filter to quickly shed water and produce high flow rates at a lower pressure loss, minimizing energy consumption.